rmar8138/intervals/README.md

 # Intervals

-An interval timer I am currently working on to practice React + Redux
+An interval timer I am currently working on to practice React.